TABLE OF CONTENTS

 Start Growing Earlier in the Season

-Most importantly, you can begin your growing season earlier than growing outdoors when growing in a greenhouse.
-Greenhouses get warmer earlier than just if you were growing outside.
+Most importantly, you can begin your growing season earlier than growing outdoors.
+Greenhouses get warmer earlier than if you were growing outside.

 The sun will make a greenhouse nice and warm, even before it would be warm enough outside of the greenhouse.
 When you start the cannabis growing season earlier, you will have more time for the vegetation phase of your cannabis plants.

-As a result, your cannabis plants will be bigger and stronger for the flowering phase, giving you a stronger, bigger, and more potent yield!
+As a result, your cannabis plants have a chance to be bigger and stronger for the flowering phase, giving you a stronger, bigger, and more potent yield!

 Growing in a greenhouse will provide marijuana plants with an environment that is drier and warmer as compared to outdoors.